Apertura 2017 Copa MX final: Background

-Monterrey has won the tournament once while Pachuca has won it twice in the Amateur era (1907–1943) but never in the Professional era.
+Monterrey has won the tournament once, while Pachuca has won it twice in the Amateur era (1907–1943) but never in the Professional era.
 Pachuca won the inaugural tournament in 1908 defeating Reforma 4–0 in the final.
-Before reaching this final, the last time Monterrey reached a reached a final of any kind was eleven days earlier where they lost to their arch-rivals UANL in the Apertura 2017 final.
+Before reaching this final, the last time Monterrey reached a final of any kind was eleven days earlier where they lost to their arch-rivals UANL in the Apertura 2017 final.
 Pachuca last reached a final of any kind eight months earlier when they also defeated UANL 2–1 on aggregate to capture the 2016–17 CONCACAF Champions League.

 These two clubs last faced each other in a final the previous year when Pachuca won 2–1 on aggregate after a late equalizer in the 93rd minute in the Clausura 2016 Liga MX Final.

 Monterrey won three, drew one and scored eight goals during group stage, as they were seeded third.
 They eliminated UdeG on penalty kicks in the Round of 16, Santos Laguna in the quarterfinals and América on penalty kicks in the semifinals.

 Pachuca won three, drew one and scored four goals, as they were seeded fifth.
 They eliminated Zacatepec in the Round of 16, Tijuana in the quarterfinals and Atlante in the semifinals.